rtyler/brokenco.de/_posts/2026-01-21-buffer-overflow.md

 forward](https://en.wikipedia.org/wiki/Store_and_forward) protocol in physical form.

-My newly installed laundry room sink has completely resolved the buffer overflows,
+The washer now drains into my newly installed laundry room sink, which has completely resolved the buffer overflows,

 As is always the case with home ownership, one item crossed off the list means another one will soon appear..